Emeref/playwrightTutorial/README.md

     pytest --template=html1/index.html --report=report.html -n 3 --maxfail=1 -m smoke --browser=chromium --device="iPhone 14"  --video=retain-on-failure  --screenshot=only-on-failure

 * **report**: name of report file.
-* **n**: 'auto' allows to check bow many are available, and with numbers 1-auto we can select how many will not make using computer hard...
+* **n**: 'auto' allows to check how many are available, and with numbers 1-auto we can select how many will not make using computer hard...
 * **maxfail**: sets amount of fails after which we will stop the run
 * **m**: will allow to test only TC that are marked with specific way (available markers are described in pytest.ini,